Edita Botonjic-Sehic, PhD

 As the Program Manger and Technical Lead at Morpho Detection, Edita Botonjic-Sehic, PhD; understand the importance of getting young engineers out to experience the workforce first hand.

 Botonjic-Sehic first learned about the Gordon Engineering Leadership Program (GEL) in 2012 when Gordon Fellow candidate Jacob Arsenault started a Co-op with Morpho Detection.
-Botonjic-Sehic says “It gave her great pleasure to mentor Jacob throughout his challenge project.”
+Botonjic-Sehic says “It gave me great pleasure to mentor Jacob throughout his challenge project.”
 She recalls being in Jacob’s shoes as an up and coming scientist/engineer.

 “It’s very challenging coming right out of school into a setting like this.
 You are given a task to do with limited resources and limited budget, you’ve got to make it or break it!
-In R&D environment you can tweak things, you can improve, make processes better.
+In a R&D environment you can tweak things, you can improve, and make processes better.
 But at some point you have to draw the line and determine what the risks are for stopping where you are and moving forward to meet that target deadline or target delivery to the customer.”

-With Botonjic-Sehic’s mentoring Jacob has grown into a mature and accomplished engineer.
-Jacobs challenge project involves developing and testing an analytical method for the detection of trace amounts of inorganic oxidizers used in homemade explosives.
+With Botonjic-Sehic’s mentoring, Jacob has grown into a mature and accomplished engineer.
+Jacob’s Challenge Project involves developing and testing an analytical method for the detection of trace amounts of inorganic oxidizers used in homemade explosives.

 Read other Industry Spotlights.